Psychological Healing

 —Matthew 7:3

 Even atheists perform political works of social justice.
 And their hidden unconscious motive is to compensate psychologically for their spiritual emptiness that is a private, interior terror for them.
 In other words, the motive for social concern can easily derive from a narcissistic attempt to make yourself feel useful and wanted.
-That’s a hard statement, but only when you have learned to deny yourself according to the tradition of the Catholic mystics will you understand the difference between love and pride—and the difference between justice and terrorism.
+That’s a hard statement, but only when you have learned to deny yourself according to genuine religion will you understand the difference between love and pride—and the difference between justice and terrorism.

 The Greatest Human Service of All Time